 Social media links:

-"An idea gathers to itself everyone it needs in order to be born." - Richard Ba
+"An idea gathers to itself everyone it needs in order to be born." - Richard Baxter

 If you feel like a self-conscious twat when you market your business, your efforts are probably making your target market feel icky too.
 These tips might help.

 Do you start projects well ahead of deadline and then spend a lot of time mucking around because you’re not under pressure?
-Jayne Tancred discovered how all that 'fluffing around' leads to her best work.
+Jayne Tancred discovered these productivity tips.

 Many soloists lament that they ‘hate marketing’, but when I dig a bit deeper, I usually find what they really hate is something completely different.